Triple Berry Rum Fizz

 - 2 tablespoons of the Triple Berry syrup (or more if you like it sweeter)

 - a squeeze of lime

-- a sprig of sweet mint, stems removes and leaves torn
+- a sprig of sweet mint, stems removed and leaves torn

 - a few berries for garnish